oliwierptak/popo/README.md

 POPO generator can also locate, load, validate, and combine POPO schemas to create PHP source code files, representing Data Structures / Data Transfer Objects.

-The schema supports inheritance, collections and encapsulation of other POPO objects.
+The schema supports key mapping, inheritance, collections and encapsulation of other POPO objects.

 ### Example

 Simple schema in YAML format, describing properties and relations of POPO objects.

-In this case, `Foo` defines `Bar` as its property, and they are both defined under `Example` schema name.
+In this case, `Foo` uses `Bar` as its dependency, and they are both defined under `Example` schema name.

 ```yaml
 $: